-In a relay race, you use a baton, we used a watermelon.
+To supply the farm store with fruit to sell, my brothers took the truck to purchase the melons.
+The melons had to be unloaded and stacked in the store.
+This was accomplished by a relay race strategy.
+In a relay race, you use a baton but we used watermelons.
 Four of my siblings would each position themselves about six feet apart beginning with the one on the truck and ending with the one standing at the place where the melons would be stacked.
-This required careful coordination just in case the watermelons landed on the ground instead of the outstretched arms of the one waiting to receive and pass it on to the next.
-The object was to keep the melon moving at maximum speed at all times – otherwise we would be working all night.
+This required careful coordination just in case the watermelons landed on the ground instead of the outstretched arms of the one waiting to receive.
+The object was to keep the melons moving at maximum speed at all times – otherwise we would be working all night.
 The melon relay was like the relay of life.
 It’s not a one person event if you want to be successful.

 When the pitching and stacking was completed, it was time for the reward...eating watermelon.
 For us, watermelon was as good as candy.
 That is how I learned that good food is great all by itself.

 We ate our watermelon by the light of the moon standing along mother’s garden.
 In those days all watermelons had big black seeds, not like the hybrids we know today.
 We would have a contest to see who could spit the seed the furthest.
 As you can imagine, being the youngest, I never won any of the seed games but I don’t remember caring...it was so much fun!
 I called that time “watermelon moon” and sometimes I even thought the moon looked like a big round watermelon.

 Through the years, this has become one of my favorite childhood memories and lessons...work hard and have fun!
 This is probably why I so enjoy my labor with Burris Country Kitchen.
 Hard work combined with a truckload of fun makes some very good food for all to enjoy!